- The first skyscraper was built in Chicago in 1884.

 When American architect and engineer William LeBaron Jenney designed Chicago’s Home Insurance Building in 1884, it rose to the then-astounding height of 180 feet, spawning fierce debate about its safety and forcing the city to change its building codes.

 Modern supertall skyscrapers like the Jeddah Tower dot skylines around the world, from Tianjin, China, to New York City.
-Here are six stories that illustrate why the 21st century could be considered the age of the supertall skyscraper.
+Here are five stories about the age of the supertall skyscraper.

 With the boom in supertall future skyscrapers comes the problem of how to move people thousands of feet vertically, and elevator manufacturers such as Kone, Thyssenkrupp, and Otis Elevator have realized that the traditional method of using cables and pulleys leaves much to be desired.
 As a result, these innovators have been experimenting with everything from carbon-fiber cables to magnetic systems that would allow elevators to also move sideways, opening up new options in big building design.

 How do you build a 103-story supertall tower that meets LEED Gold standards?
-When the China Construction Eighth Engineering Division took on the project of building the Tianjin Chow Tai Fook Financial Center, the company used advanced building information modeling (BIM), prefabrication, and industrialized construction processes to create an aerodynamic, curved structure that can withstand severe seismic activity.
+When the China Construction Eighth Engineering Division took on the project of building the Tianjin Chow Tai Fook Financial Center, the company used advanced BIM (Building Information Modeling), prefabrication, and industrialized construction processes to create an aerodynamic, curved structure that can withstand severe seismic activity.